noopys/brainbuffs/README.md

 ## AWS
 The site is run on top of AWS Services.
 It uses AWS Amplify for CI/CD, as well as hosting.
 The backend uses AWS Lambda serverless resolvers.
+This is primarily used for the Contact Us form.

 ## React